rahulgupta-01/Plan_1_2025/Brickie_WA.md

 > 📌 **Important Note on Timing**
 > You **cannot start counting employment towards JRP** until you have **finished your qualification**.
 However, you **can start work before PSA is granted**, as long as the work is after Cert III completion.
 >
-> ✅ TRA allows you to **claim up to [90 days of continuous paid employment](https://www.tradesrecognitionaustralia.gov.au/programs-job-ready-program/guidelines)** _before_ submitting your JRE application—but only if it’s:
+> ✅ TRA allows you to **claim up to [90 days of continuous paid employment](https://www.tradesrecognitionaustralia.gov.au/programs-job-ready-program/guidelines)** _before_ submitting your JRE application—but only if it's:
 > - After you finish Cert III
 > - Still employed at the time of JRE application
 > - With the same employer (first one you register)